-When a couple claims their relationship is not a common-law marriage, but you believe one might exist, refer the case to the Department of Inspections and Appeals (DIA), for front-end investigation.
+When a couple claims their relationship is not a common-law marriage, but you believe one might exist, refer the case to the Department of Inspections, Appeals, and Licensing (DIAL), for front-end investigation.
 See Front-End Investigation Procedures for more information on referrals.

-Treat the case as a shared living arrangement until the Division of Investigations has determined that a common-law marriage exists and has notified you to that effect.
+Treat the case as a shared living arrangement until DIAL has determined that a common-law marriage exists and has notified you to that effect.

-Determining if Child Lives With a Specified Relative
+Determining If Child Lives with a Specified Relative